Using the supply chain to slash fertilizer pollution

 But if not all of it is absorbed by crops, the runoff pollutes water and air.
 Runoff from corn crops—which use more fertilizer than any other crop—is partly why lakes, rivers and the Gulf of Mexico are frequently contaminated by algae blooms.

 This outgrowth of algae renders drinking water unsafe and kills countless fish, leading to “dead zones” devoid of oxygen.

 How to fix this?

 We’ll substantially reduce fertilizer as a pollutant in American agriculture and save farmers money.Matt Carstens Vice President of United Suppliers, on the potential of the project

 The best solution is the one that most efficiently solves the problem on a large scale, and provides incentives for businesses to become more sustainable.

 We’re doing this by increasing demand for grains grown using optimal fertilizer and best practices for soil health by addressing every point in the supply chain.
 Our goal is to change the way all grains are produced in the United States.

 Example: We worked with Walmart, one of our largest corporate partners, to set aggressive greenhouse gas reduction goals.

 “Growers are beginning to understand the need to build resilience into the system.
-We’ve had so many floods in the Midwest that no one knows what is normal any more,” explains Matt Carstens, of United Suppliers, which is improving fertilizer use on 10 million acres.
+We’ve had so many floods in the Midwest that no one knows what is normal any more,” explains Matt Carstens, of United Suppliers, which is improving fertilizer use and soil health on 10 million acres.

 This, in turn, unleashes a cascade of demand for fertilizer-efficient crops that extends throughout the supply chain, from grain buyers, agribusiness companies and to the original source: farmers themselves.
 Thanks to new technologies and programs, farmers now have many different tools to help them optimize their fertilizer use.